First-Time Felony Charge: What Actually Happens

 - "Are we preserving issues for appeal?"

-First-time offenders have leverage that repeat offenders don't:
+First-time offenders have use that repeat offenders don't:

 Diversion Programs.
 Complete a program (community service, classes, treatment) and your charges are dismissed.
 Record stays clean.